dsl-logo

 How do rewards credit cards work?

-Rewards credit cards are a type of credit card that allows cardholders earn rewards points on eligible purchases made with the card.
+Rewards credit cards allow cardholders to earn rewards points on eligible purchases made with the card.
 Points can then be redeemed through the card’s rewards program.
 Rewards can include cashback, gift cards, cosmetics and homewares, or even flights and accommodation.

 Rewards credit card points are usually matched to a certain spending value.
 A common example is 1 rewards point for every $1 spent.
-But some premium rewards cards offer higher earn rates.
+But some premium rewards cards offer higher earn rates on certain spend types – 3 points per $1 is about as good as it gets.

-Likewise some business credit cards and corporate credit cards offer particularly high levels of rewards.
+Some business credit cards offer particularly high levels of rewards.

 Types of reward you can get